PDB Research Programs

 • Adoption, biological fertility, and infertility treatments as complements to or substitutes for each other

-• Social, cultural, legal, psychological, and biological factors and processes that influence understandings of kinship, including meanings assigned to genetics and adoption
+• Social, cultural, psychological, and biological factors and processes that influence understandings of kinship, including meanings assigned to genetics and adoption

 Program Official: Juanita Chinn